 Third Party Inspection Program (Iteris Inc)- This inspection program is a web based inspection program and will not decrease the effectiveness of DMV's current inspection program.
 DMV has received approval from FMCSA for deployment of the Inspect software.
 DMV has entered into a contract with Iteris Inc for CVIEW and Inspect and is currently training for deployment of both programs.

-Iteris program estimate for deployment and O&M- \$60,000.00
+Iteris Inspect program for O&M- \$15,914.00